fsfe/reuse-docs/faq.md

 synonym for "copyright holder".
 In other jurisdictions, authors maintain some rights over their work even if they are not the copyright holder.

 ## I changed a single line of code.
-Should I add an SPDX-Copyright tag with my name? {#when-copyright}
+Should I add an SPDX-FileCopyrightText tag with my name? {#when-copyright}

 The core question here is: At what point should I consider myself a copyright holder over a file?
 This is up to your discretion.
 It might help to be